-After reviewing Mercer's executive compensation study prepared in a prior year, the Committee established base salaries for each named executive officer during the first quarter of fiscal 2018 to be effective for the 2017 calendar year.
-Although the study data was over a year old, it was deemed satisfactory by the Committee, since the information was used only as a guideline, not a benchmark.
+Based on Mercer's executive compensation study prepared in a prior year, the Committee established base salaries for each named executive officer during the fourth quarter of fiscal 2018 (other than Messrs.
+Boone, Hoff and Townsend since they were not included in adjustments at that time) to be effective for the 2018 calendar year.
+Although the study data was from a prior year, it was deemed satisfactory by the Committee, since the information was used only as a guideline, not a benchmark.
+For more information on fiscal 2019 base salary decisions, see "Base salary" under "Fiscal 2019 Compensation Decisions" on page 18.